hartwigmedical/actin/algo/README.md

 #### Criteria evaluation feedback

 Every criteria algorithm provides human-readable feedback about its evaluation.
-This is to help with understanding why a certain evaluation passes or failed, or why an evaluation could not be determined.
-Also, in case of `WARN`, the criteria algorithm provides a human-readable warning message.
-This enables clients of the ACTIN-algo module to present the overall evaluation in a human-understandable way.
+This is for instance to help understand why a certain evaluation passes or fails, or why an evaluation could not be determined.
+Also, in case of `WARN`, the criteria algorithm provides a set of human-readable warning messages.
+This enables clients of the ACTIN-algo to present the overall evaluation in a human-understandable way.

 #### Criteria algorithms